damionlib/alpacaauto/README.md

 - latest account equity, cash, buying power, and cycle status
 - approved/rejected trade decisions with score and reason
 - submitted/rejected orders and broker response details
+- day-trading signals, decisions, and orders
 - market snapshots captured by the agent
 - research results from news and SEC company data
 - raw audit history with filters for review
+- date filtering so each trading day can be reviewed separately

 ## Position Manager